enhuiz/automatic-differentiate-machine/README.md

 ## Introduction

-This is toy automatic differentiation machine which parses expressions and then differentiate them according to different variables.
+This is a toy automatic differentiation machine which parses expressions and then differentiate them according to different variables.
 Have fun!

 ## Build